OpenDominion/OpenDominion/structure.md

 Vanilla Dominion had integrated the user and dominion entities I described above.
 When a new round started, everyone had to re-register a whole new user account.

 I think that's a bit redundant.
 Having one user account with login and a separate functionality to 'subscribe' to a new round with practically a single click of a button is much more convenient.
-Statistics of specific users across rounds would also be more easier to gather this way.
+Statistics of specific users across rounds would also be easier to gather this way.

 This could also open the possibility to add something like an achievement system, where a user could get an achievement for attending sevaral rounds.
 Also things like social integration (purely optional) and profile badges.